Explore The Serenity Of Lotus Temple, New Delhi

 Other Popular Temples in India

 India is home to many popular temples that attract pilgrims & tourists alike.
 The Golden Temple in Amritsar is a spiritual center for Sikhs, known for its gold architecture & peaceful pond.
 The Vaishno Devi Temple in Jammu & Kashmir is visited by millions who trek uphill to seek blessings from Goddess Vaishno Devi.
 In South India, the Meenakshi Temple in Madurai is famous for its vibrant sculptures & towering gopurams (temple towers).
-The Jagannath Temple in Puri, Odisha, is known for its annual Rath Yatra festival where idols of deities are taken on grand chariots.
+The Jagannath Temple in Puri, Odisha, is known for its annual Rath Yatra festival, where idols of deities are taken on grand chariots.
 These temples in India reflect the country’s rich cultural & religious diversity, offering spiritual solace & architectural marvels to visitors.

 Other Popular Attractions in India